jsdevtom/splearn/README.md

 # Splearn

+Splearn was created because I need it in order to learn new technologies with the highest possible efficiency.
+You can find a live, working, completely free online version [here](https://splearn.jsdevtom.com).

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.

 ## Development server
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm start` for a fullstack dev server.
+Navigate to `http://localhost:3001/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding